BigDataBiology/big-data-biology_org/positions/index.md

 ---
 ## Postdoctoral researcher

 We have postdoctoral research positions open.
+One is [through the EMBARK project](pd-embark/) (see that page for more details), but there are other sources of funding.

 You will have the freedom to work on projects ranging from the purely algorithmic to the biologically or clinically driven and we can even define a